 Another tip is to follow your favorite artist on Spotify.
 If you listen to a specific artist a lot, then you increase your chances for a presale sometimes.
 But watch out!
 This is not always the case, and it depends on every artist if they made a deal with Spotify or not.

 You should sign up for every presale ASAP, because they tend to give a specific time and date for you to receive the presale links and passwords.
 Signing up too late means you will miss out.

 2. Fill your details in with the retailer in advance

-Some retailers allow you to sign up for an account and add your payment details in advance, which saves you a lot of time as you only get small period to enter your card details when you manage to get tickets.
+Lots of retailers allow you to sign up for an account and add your payment details in advance, which saves you a lot of time as you only get small period to enter your card details when you manage to get tickets.
 To make everything as smooth as possible, pick your retailer and sign up to it.
 In fact, it would be best to sign up to as many who will sell the tickets as possible.

 3. Use more than one retailer to queue

 If there is more than one retailer selling the tickets, you need to queue in as many possible.
 This increases your chance even more of being successful.
 You won’t be charged if you manage to reserve tickets; just disregard the other sites and purchase whichever is quickest in reserving for you or has the best seats.

 When it’s finally THE DAY to get your tickets, it may be possible that the websites crash.
 Ticketmaster is working with a waiting line, if you refresh you’ll lose your place in the line.
 The best thing to do is to go to the website and open your browsers, put your laptop on sleep mode and wait for the next day.
 Another way to do it is just to use more devices for the website.
 Make sure that your devices are fully charged!

 Around an hour before the tickets go on sale, open an extra tab for each retailer.
 I must also add that it does not guarantee you getting the tickets, but 4 out of 6 times I’ve used this method, I ended up getting my tickets really early in comparison to opening the tab on the time of sale.